srimukessh/who-suicide-analysis-keshy/README.md

 # WHO Suicide Data Analysis using Python

 Statistics about suicide are not easy to collate, and may be inaccurate due to the sensitivity of the issue.
-However,taking into account the existing data I am going to present the analysis on world suicide data from 1985 to 2016.
+However, taking into account the existing data, I am going to present the analysis on world suicide data from 1985 to 2016.
 The following features are present in the dataset:

 - country-name of the countries
 - year-year for the suicides recorded